koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_46_trucking-hinterland-chain-import.md

-# Trucking Hinterland Chain (Import) – Slide Description
+# Slide 46 of Lecture 10 contains information about Trucking Hinterland Chain (Import) – Slide Description
 This slide visualizes the **import-side hinterland logistics chain**, showing how a container moves from the seaport to the inland destination, and how different actors interact through both **physical flows** and **contractual relationships**.

 At the center of the diagram are the key actors—each represented by a box—while arrows illustrate two different dimensions: